|

 There’s a toilet between any two wagons in every class of train.

-The toilets are surprisingly clean and use a vacuum suction system to pull your *delivery* away, just like the toilets in airplanes.
+The toilets are surprisingly clean and use a vacuum suction system to pull your *delivery* away, just like airplane toilets.

 There’s toilet paper, running water, and liquid soap.
 Honestly, what a nice surprise the toilets are!